 This chapter discusses the situation of children aged 5-17 years in respect of work activity and schooling.
 The focus is primarily on children aged 7-17 years as seven is the official school starting age in Tanzania.
-Although younger children may be enrolled in pre-school, the question is phrased in terms of "school".
-Pre-school attendance might thus be under-reported and the estimates for the younger group unreliable.

 7.1 School attendance and engagement in work activities